hyperglyph/hyperglyph/spec/glyph_spec.rst

 - name 'link'
 - attributes is a dictionary.
 MUST have the keys 'url', 'method'
- * method MUST be 'GET'
+ * method SHOULD be 'GET', urls MAY be relative.
  * MAY have the entry 'inline' -> true | false
  * MAY have the entries 'etag' -> string,  'last_modified' -> datetime,
 - content is an object, which is either nil or the inlined response